-COMPOSITION will provide mechanisms to share data from the intra-factory IIMS with other stakeholders in the marketplace.
+The COMPOSITION mechanisms for configurable data sharing from the intra-factory IIMS with other stakeholders in the marketplace is designed and currently in development.
 A factory may choose to share certain data with partners across the supply chain on a permanent basis or a single interaction.
 The Big Data Analytics (BDA) component may be set up by the agent system to route certain data streams for delivery to the Marketplace Broker.
 These could be e.g. sensor data, inventory alerts or analysis results from Simulation and Forecasting Toolkit (SFT) or Deep Learning Toolkit (DLT).
 The BDA may also filter messages for sensitive data, transform them to another format (CXL INFORM messages) or annotate them for easier integration on the recipient side.
-The negotiation between agents using CXL to set up the data exchange is described in D2.3 COMPOSITION architecture specification 1.1.
+The negotiation between agents using CXL to set up the data exchange is described in D2.3 COMPOSITION architecture specification I. The data owner is fully in control of what data is shared and can control the flow.